 Pre-trained neural networks can be built and re-trained using any of the typical frameworks such as PyTorch, Keras or TensorFlow.
 In this case, we used a RESNET50 model within the FASTAI architecture which is a high level interface built on top of PyTorch (Howard and Others, 2019).
 The FASTAI architecture implements several current best practices as defaults such as; cyclical learning rates, drop-out, training data augmentation and data normalization.
 The final layer of the neural network was replaced with two outputs to represent a linear fit of the vortex convection (slope, offset).
 For this analysis, acceleration of the vortex was ignored, though the code could be easily extended.
-The pressure data was represented as a picture where the horizontal dimension represents phase, and the vertical dimension represents the suction side of the airfoil with the bottom of the picture being the leading edge (an example of an already processed picture is in Figure 8, the training data does not have the blue line identifying the vortex but is otherwise the same).
-Training data was created by manually clicking (and storing) the positions of the vortex on 733 images (an attempt with only 300 pictures tended to over-fit on RESNET50 or have high bias on smaller models).
-The manual clicking does introduce some measurement error, but a few practice runs showed that the error much smaller than the effect of the physical phenomena.
+The pressure data was represented as a picture where the horizontal dimension represents phase, and the vertical dimension represents the suction side of the airfoil with the bottom of the picture being the leading edge (an example of an already processed picture is in Figure 12, the training data does not have the blue line identifying the vortex but is otherwise the same).
+Training data was created by manually clicking (and storing) the positions of the vortex on 733 images (an attempt with only 300 pictures tended to overfit on RESNET50 or have high bias on smaller models).
 The images were selected from a wide range of cases with randomized test training splitting within each case to ensure good generalization of the fitted model.
 However, data was limited to examples with a strong wake mode shedding meaning that the vorticity is easily visible on the pressure footprint.
 The training was done in two stages, first with the internal layers of the RESNET model frozen, once the training edge reached an asymptote, the internal layers were unfrozen to mold the internal layers for a small number of epochs.